Ripley's Believe It or Not by Ripley’s Believe It or Not! for November 30, 2019

 23. Missing large

-WDD almost 5 years ago
+WDD about 5 years ago

 Hedgehogs were urchins?
 Well, that explains how certain water-dwelling echinoderms are called sea urchins.